-No matter or circumstance has arisen which has significantly affected, or may significantly affect, the operations of the company, the results of those operations or the state of affairs of the company in future financial years.
+No other matter or circumstance has arisen since the end of the financial year which has significantly affected, or may significantly affect, the operations of the company, the results of those operations or the state of affairs of the company in future financial years.

-40. OTHER INFORMATION
+39. OTHER INFORMATION

 Gowing Bros.
 Limited is incorporated and domiciled in New South Wales.
 The registered office, and principal place of business, is Unit 21, Jones Bay Wharf, 26 - 32 Pirrama Rd, Pyrmont NSW 2009.

 Phone: 61 2 9264 6321

-Facsimile: 61 2 9264 6240 Email: info@gowings.com Website: www.gowings.com
+Facsimile: 61 2 9264 6240

+Email: info@gowings.com

+Website: www.gowings.com